About Thomas Schoeller Photography

 QUALITY ISSUES - DEFECTS OR FLAWS

-I've only experienced this ONCE in over 20 years of selling artwork online, and that was when an Art Gallery in West Hartford CT ordered my artwork as prints.
-I used Fine Art America's print service to fulfill the order for me, and I learned quickly never to trust run-of-the-mill labs ever again.
+I've only experienced this ONCE in over 20 years of selling artwork online, and that was when an Art Gallery in West Hartford CT ordered my artwork as photo prints.
+I had used Fine Art America's print service to fulfill the order for me, and I learned quickly never to trust run-of-the-mill print on demand labs ever again!
 Since that day many years ago, I've depended exclusively on world-class master printers, and have done so to fulfill thousands of custom orders "big and small" without any quality or imperfections to speak of.
-Defects or workmanship imperfections are VERY rare --- and all of my art pieces are inspected by professionals at my master printers lab before shipment.
+Defects or workmanship imperfections are VERY rare --- and all of my art pieces are white glove inspected by professionals at my master printers lab before shipment.

-That being said, the world has gone crazy since this Covid thing hit us and anything is possible.
-If there is a minor imperfection or flaw that is NOT caused by handling in transit, I want to know about it.
+If there is a minor imperfection or flaw that is NOT caused by handling in transit, I want to, and NEED to know about it.
 Please follow the guidelines listed here for resolution.

 WHAT'S NOT COVERED